School of Information

 computer-supported cooperative work

-I am also passionate about broadening participation in computing and changing the culture of our field.
+I am also passionate about broadening participation in computing and changing the culture of computing.
 Read about my outreach efforts here.

 Sept 18 | Looking forward to continuing conversations about conducting research with stigmatized populations at our CSCW 2018 workshop. [website]